top of page

 1. Professionals (i.e. those who earn more than 50% of their living economic income from musical activities in any discipline) are not permitted to compete.
 Periodically and on a limited individual case basis the Committee will consider entries from professional musicians who wish to perform; if accepted they will receive an adjudication but no marks will be awarded, as the Festival wishes to remain an amateur competition.

-2. Final date for entry is 31 July 2024 or earlier if we reach our capacity before then.
-Early entry is therefore advised to be sure of gaining a place in you chosen classes.
+2. Final date for entry is 31 July of the current year or earlier if we reach our capacity before then.
+Early entry is therefore advised to be sure of gaining a place in your chosen classes.

-3. All entries must be via the website.
+3. All entries must be made via the website.

-4. If some classes attract sufficiently large numbers of entries so that they become unwieldy, we reserve the right to split the classes into two parts on some musical basis.
+4. If some classes attract sufficiently large numbers of entries, we reserve the right to split the classes into two parts on some musical basis.
 In such cases we will treat the classes as distinct from each other and offer separate trophies for each one.

-5. Players entering multiple classes should note that where necessary to reduce scheduling clashes, we reserve the right to allocate a particular entry to a different but appropriate class to the one for which it was originally entered.
+5. Players should note that where necessary for scheduling reasons, we reserve the right to allocate a particular entry to a different but appropriate class to the one for which it was originally entered.
 Competitors will be advised of any such changes in advance but no refunds will be made if players subsequently withdraw.

 6. Entry under an assumed name is not permissible.
 Provisional entries without the title of the piece and/or the name of the composer are not permissible.